Svandís Svavarsdóttir

-Svandís Svavarsdóttir (born 24 August 1964 in Selfoss, Iceland) is a member of parliament of the Althing, the Icelandic parliament.
-She is a member of the Left-Green Movement.
+Svandís Svavarsdóttir (born 24 August 1964 in Selfoss, Iceland) is an Icelandic politician who has been member of the Althing since 2009.
+In October 2024, she was elected party leader of the Left-Green Movement.
 She served as Minister for the Environment and Natural Resources in the government of Jóhanna Sigurðardóttir.
 In the First cabinet of Katrín Jakobsdóttir she served as Minister of Health.
 She was also the leader of the Left-Green Movement's parliamentary group.

-She is currently serving as the Minister of Fisheries and Agriculture.
+She served as the Minister of Fisheries and Agriculture in the Second cabinet of Katrín Jakobsdóttir before Bjarni Benediktsson became Prime Minister, and she became Minister of Infrastructure.